jundl77/famshare/README.md

 ![](https://raw.githubusercontent.com/jundl77/FamShare/gh-pages/images/famshare-filhub.png)

 You can configure FamShare to fit your own needs, and it works out of the box.
-Although it is not the fastest, (maybe you can help change that ;D ), it is password protected and easy to use.
+Although it is not perfect, (maybe you can help change that ;D ), it is password protected and easy to use.
 Great for the family!

 ## Features